kcl-lang/modules/crossplane/README.md

 |**type** `required`|str||"Ready"|
 ### CompositeResourceDefinition

-A CompositeResourceDefinition defines a new kind of composite infrastructure resource.
-The new resource is composed of other composite or managed infrastructure resources.
+A CompositeResourceDefinition defines the schema for a new custom Kubernetes API.
+Read the Crossplane documentation for [more information about CustomResourceDefinitions](https://docs.crossplane.io/latest/concepts/composite-resource-definitions).

 #### Attributes